cherwill/spreadexwidgets/README.md

 ### Exclude frames from TextRenderer

-Talk about why you would spend more time isolating the frames from the text renderer
+I would have liked to have moved the responsibility of rendering the frame header and footer outside of the text renderer.

+When testing TextRendererTests, we shouldn't be concerend with testing out with the frame header and footer.
+However, in the current implementation, but we are forced to take this into account due to the nature of how the text is rendered.

 ### Output to file

-Talk about adding support to output to file
+Given the current implementation of how text is rendered, I would be interested in adapting it to output render data to file.

 ### Additional Widgets

-Talk about adding additional widgets, such as hexagons, or triangles
+Additional widgets, such as a hexagon or triangle, with rendering support from a V2 Renderer, would be an interesting challenge for me to solve.

 ### Improvement to Textbox Construction

 Talk about how you would consider using a builder, or config object, to make it more convenient to construct

+After spending some time reflecting on my work, the Textbox constructor looks like it accepts too many arguments.
+I would be interested in tidying this up by exploring alternative methods of initializing the object.

+Builder pattern and parameter objects are just a couple of ideas that come to mind.